gamecreature/QtAwesome/README.md

 -------

 I've created this project because I needed some nice icons for my own Qt project.
-After doing a lot of css/html5 work and being spoiled by the ease of twitter bootstrap with FontAwesome, I thought it would be nice to be able to use these icons for my Qt project.
+After doing a lot of css/html5 work and being spoiled by the ease of twitter bootstrap with Font Awesome, I thought it would be nice to be able to use these icons for my Qt project.

 I've slightly changed the code from the original, added some more documentation, but it's still